-See our breakdown of the top three in our review of the Best Web Hosting Providers to see how GoDaddy compares to its competitors.
-If you want a real head to head then dive into either our HostGator vs GoDaddy comparison, or our SiteGround vs HostGator review.
+See our breakdown of the top hosts in our review of the Best Web Hosting Providers to see how GoDaddy and SiteGround compares to its competitors.

 Website Builder Expert aims to provide you with honest data.
 That’s why we conduct our own research and obtain direct, personal insight.
 Analyses and graphics in this article are based on authentic sources cross-validated by our in-house experts.